- Graduate Certificate in Mediation and Negotiation

 - Submission of GRE or GMAT scores is recommended, but not required.

-- Students admitted to the program will be expected to present at least three credits of prior work in both microeconomics and introductory statistics.
+- Students admitted to the program will be expected to present at least three credits of prior work in both principles of microeconomics and introductory statistics.

-- Students who are deficient in the areas of microeconomics or statistics at the time of admission (see above), will be expected to satisfy deficiency requirements within three enrolled semesters.
+- Students who are deficient in the areas of principles of microeconomics or statistics at the time of admission (see above), will be expected to satisfy deficiency requirements within three enrolled semesters.
 Deficiencies are monitored by the Graduate School and the individual graduate program unit.
 No course credits earned in making up deficiencies may be counted for the degree.

 - Applicants are reviewed by the MHRLR admissions committee to assess academic achievements and the ability to do intensive graduate-level work.

 Credits and Courses

 The Master of Human Resources and Labor Relations degree will be awarded upon completion of 36 credits of prescribed graduate study and appropriate prerequisite coursework.
 The program offers a balance between liberal arts and business-based education, requiring that at least 15 credits be taken within the College of Letters and Science and at least 15 credits be taken within the Lubar College of Business.
 The MHRLR Program believes in a common body of knowledge and skills necessary to be an effective Human Resource or Labor Relations professional.

-The program has a required core of seven courses totaling 21 credits.
+The program has a required core of seven courses (21 credits) and five elective courses (15 credits) for a total of 36 credits.

 |IND REL 701||Industrial and Labor Relations||3|